cloro

 What this means for tracking

 If a third of your money keywords can change their top result overnight, a weekly rank check misses most of the movement and a monthly one is noise.
-Daily is the floor for anything commercial — and for the most volatile terms, even daily only catches the state at one moment.
+Daily is the floor for anything commercial, and on the most volatile terms even a daily reading is a sample, not the position.

 It also reframes what a ranking "drop" is.
 On a high-volatility keyword, a single-day dip is often just churn, not a trend; on a stable keyword, the same one-position move is a real signal.
-Reading movement correctly means knowing each keyword's baseline volatility — which only daily history gives you.
+Reading movement correctly means knowing each keyword's baseline volatility, which is what tells you whether today's move is worth acting on.

 Methodology